 Since arriving in the UK I have led development in programmes at Oxford Brookes University and the University of Gloucestershire.
 While at the University of Gloucestershire I designed and led the implementation of a new paramedic BSc programme.
 I am now the Course Director for the BSc(Hons) Paramedic programme at Coventry University.

 I hold a keen interest in supporting the continued development of the paramedic profession.
 This, in my view, needs to lead to a global understanding of the role of paramedics within any healthcare system.

 I am interested in all forms of research that have relevance to emergency and urgent care, particularly research relevant to the paramedic profession.
-As a researcher I'm more comfortable with studies Focussed Ethnographic, Phenomenological as well as descriptive statistical.
+As a researcher, I'm more comfortable with studies Focused Ethnographic, Phenomenological as well as descriptive statistical.
 I have also made use of Case Study and Mixed Method research to investigate issues and questions.